 In the '70s, well-known local shapers Mark Andreini and Bruce Fowler shaped boards for the Owl name, and Phil Becker actually shaped some 20-30 longboards during this time period.
 Becker, who shaped for Velzy, Jacobs and Rick Surfboards before starting Becker Surfboards in 1980, is said to be one of just two full-time shapers to produce longboards during the entire decade of the '70s.
 While Phil has recently retired from actively shaping surfboards, he may well be the most prolific shaper the industry has ever known.

 Surfboards bearing the Owl name continue to be built today.
 Mark Andreini has been shaping them for the past three years.
 Recently, he has been making solid redwood replicas from timbers he purchased when an old water tower was dismantled in nearby San Luis Obispo.
-Roger Nance, Jeff's long-time partner in Owl Surfboards and owner of the Beach House surf shop in Santa Barbara, oversees the operation.
+Roger Nance, Jeff's long-time partner in Owl Surfboards and owner of Surf n' Wear's Beach House surf shop in Santa Barbara, oversees the operation.